 Why is this important?
 A failure to comply with E-Verify requirements can result in the suspension or termination of business licenses.

 Note: Your company may also have to deal with state legislation that limits the ways in which you can verify an employee’s legal status.
 For example, California’s Immigrant Worker Protection Act (Assembly Bill 450) makes it unlawful to use the federal E-Verify system for existing employees, except as mandated by law.
 Any non-compliance with the Act could result in monetary fines of up to $5,000 for the first violation and up to $10,000 for subsequent violations.

 The misclassification of employees as independent contractors is a common violation that the Department of Labor and the IRS takes very seriously.
 Political leaders also zero in on worker misclassification.

 It’s a serious problem for construction companies.
 In Nevada, it was estimated that more than 12,000 construction workers (about 11% of industry employees) were misclassified or working off the books.

 Fines can be significant.
 In California, employers can be fined up to $25,000 plus unpaid payroll taxes incurred because of the misclassification.
 New Jersey and New York City also have hefty fines.

 You may think the chances of getting caught for business license violations are slim, but organizations like the Contractors State License Board (CLSB) in California strictly enforce state contracting laws.
 Their fraud team conducts weekly sting operations on construction sites across the country to uncover companies that are operating without the proper business licenses.

 Managing construction compliance

-Software systems help to keep track of licenses and deadlines, as well as produce detailed reports.
-You can work with a reliable service provider to handle the research, track renewal dates and file your license forms for you.
+You may feel handling your compliance issues is impossible.
+But software systems can help you keep track of licenses and deadlines, as well as produce detailed reports.
+You can also work with a reliable service provider to handle the research, track renewal dates, and file your license forms for you.